 As Thanksgiving draws near, we are reminded how important it is to take a moment and express our gratitude for the things and people that surround us.
 We are so grateful for all of you, our volunteers, for everything you do to make a difference in the lives of our kids.
 We are thankful for the work the Guardian ad Litem Foundation does on behalf of our children, volunteers and program.
 It is through the dedication and selflessness of everyone that we change so many lives.
 Have a wonderful and safe Thanksgiving Holiday.

 Go The Extra Mile!

-There is a great new opportunity for volunteers who drive at least 25 miles round trip to visit a child, or other specific purposes, to apply for travel reimbursement!
+There is a great opportunity for volunteers who drive more than 25 miles round trip to visit a child, or other specific purposes, to apply for travel reimbursement!
+There have been some procedural changes for reimbursement so take a few moments to read it over.
 Details of this program, forms and a brochure can be located on the Fl.
 Guardian ad Litem website.

 To go directly to the program click

 If you have any questions, please reach out to your Child Advocate Manager.

 Volunteer Child Advocate Best Practices